 It’s free to see the porticos and coats of arms.
 The library is not open to tourists.

 To enter the Anatomical Theater and Stabat Mater Room, it costs just a few euros.
-This can be purchased in the palace but if you are here on a Saturday, advance reservations are recommended.
+This can be purchased in the palace but if you are here on a Saturday, advance reservations are required.
 The Archiginnasio is CLOSED on Sunday.

 The Anatomical Theater was designed in 1637 and numerous statues decorate the room.
 The two statues that sit on either side of the demonstrator’s chair are skinned, called Pellati.
 This room suffered extensive damage during WWII but it was immediately rebuilt using the original wood.